Area school principals

 Leave

-Annual leave and paid sabbatical leave are set out in Part 5 of the collective agreement.
+Annual leave, paid sabbatical leave and unexpected event leave are set out in Part 5 of the collective agreement.
 All other leave entitlements, including sick, parental, bereavement (tangihanga), study and refreshment leave, are the same as for area school teachers.
 Your school can also allow discretionary leave for various activities.

 Leave for principals and teachers